-Hear this: If you are living with low self image, there is something you can do about it.
+Please hear this: If you are living with low self-image, there is something you can do about it.
 This page contains proven tools and resources that are effective in overcoming this condition.

-Instead of all of the negatives that are associated with poor self-esteem, consider these:
+Instead of all of the negatives that are associated with poor self-esteem, consider these personal qualities:

 Sounds much better, right?
 Too good to be true?
 No way!